crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 }
 ```

-This small example shows a contract with a function that has a large gas consumption if certain input is provided.
+This small example shows a contract with a function that has a large gas consumption if a certain input is provided.
 The echidna property to test is not important, so we just use one that always returns `true`.
 We can run Echidna to verify this: